jjvanzon/Circular-Language-Spec/spec/classes/static-unfinished.md

 Fixed logical residence (in automatic containemtn) gives you a clue about static members of classes.
 That is also a special form of access, like global access.

 In the For loop, the Loop procedure reference parameter has a Variable filled in, that is like static to the procedure definition.
-How does that work?
+How might that work?

 Objects set for a command definition or class, that are taken over by all calls or objects.
 The reference target can not be overwritten by the call or object, but the value can be written or read.
 It is all about which system members of the object of a definition or class are declared static.
 The static system members are changeable by the class or definition, but cannot be changed by objects or calls.
 \> Once again another concept, that required better understanding of the system interface.